maxhtx/Bitcoin-Trading-Strategy/README.md

 ## Overview

 This project implements a trading strategy based on a machine learning model's predictions for Bitcoin prices.
-The strategy buys Bitcoin when the model predicts a price increase above a certain threshold and sells it when certain conditions are met (e.g., reaching a profit target or stop-loss level, or after a certain time period).
+The strategy buys Bitcoin when the model predicts a return above a certain threshold and sells it when certain conditions are met (e.g., reaching a profit target or stop-loss level, or after a certain time period).

 Additionaly, I have analyzed several different take-profit and stop-loss levels that could be useful when developing a 'target' variable